edwardmhunton/ioc_example/README.md

 # ioc_example in node.js

-Container provides way of resolving dependencies and abstracting implementaion of services.
+Container provides way of resolving dependencies and abstracting implementation of services.

-To populate the contatiner pass in a key, a class (implementaion) and optionally its dependencies as an array:
+To populate the container pass in a key, a class (implementation) and optionally its dependencies as an array:

 container.registerComponentImp('bike_builder', BikeBuilder, ['wheel_builder']);

-To make use of an implemenation request the service from the container via its key:
+To make use of an implementation request the service from the container via its key:

 var b = container.getImplementaion('bike_builder');